 This page offers the most up-to-date information about the Social Equity Program and is updated regularly as information is available.
+The LCB website is the definitive source for information on the Social Equity in Cannabis program.
 Check out our page on what the LCB is doing now for our recent updates.

 - Questions?
-See if your questions have been addressed on our FAQ page, or submit your own.
+See if your questions have been addressed on our FAQ page.

 Background of the Social Equity Program